Roger Pearson (anthropologist): Early life

-On his website, Pearson states that the Northern League never advocated Nazi or political totalitarianism, and that membership was open to anyone who wished to receive the league's publications.

 Academic career

 In 1967, Pearson began teaching anthropology as an assistant professor at the University of Southern Mississippi (USM).
 In 1969 he received a Ph.D. in anthropology from the University of London.
-In 1971 USM granted Pearson full professorship and appointed him Chair of the department of anthropology and sociology.
+In 1971, USM granted Pearson full professorship and appointed him Chair of the department of anthropology and sociology.
 Three years later, Pearson left USM and taught at the Montana College of Mineral Science and Technology for one year.
 After resigning from that school, Pearson founded the Institute for the Study of Man.

 Anthropological views

 Pearson's anthropological views drew on the theories of British anthropologist Arthur Keith, who had argued that human races were distinct evolutionary units destined to compete for resources.
 Pearson's early writings directly cited Keith as a major influence even while recognizing that "many will see [Keith's observations] as a defence of Hitlerite philosophy."
 Pearson summarizes Keith's racial and evolutionary philosophy in the following manner: "If a nation with a more advanced, more specialised, or in any way superior set of genes mingles with, instead of exterminating, an inferior tribe, then it commits racial suicide, and destroys the work of thousands of years of biological isolation and natural selection."

-In his work, Pearson describes racial types as subspecies, which he defines as "a distinctive group of individuals which are on their way to becoming separate species, but which have not been isolated long enough, or had time to become sufficiently diversified to lose the power to inter-breed".
-He argues that mixing between subspecies is detrimental as one subspecies will always be better suited for life than the other, and will therefore tend to avoid miscegenation.
+In his work, Pearson described racial types as subspecies, which he defined as "a distinctive group of individuals which are on their way to becoming separate species, but which have not been isolated long enough, or had time to become sufficiently diversified to lose the power to inter-breed".
+He argued that mixing between subspecies is detrimental as one subspecies will always be better suited for life than the other, and will therefore tend to avoid miscegenation.

-In 1995 and 1996 Pearson published a trilogy of articles in Mankind Quarterly regarding the "Concept of heredity in Western thought", a defense of hereditarianism and a denouncement of the "onslaught of egalitarianism".
+In 1995 and 1996, Pearson published a trilogy of articles in Mankind Quarterly regarding the "Concept of heredity in Western thought", a defense of hereditarianism and a denouncement of the "onslaught of egalitarianism".
 Pearson here repeated his defense for the view of racial groups as subspecies and he repeated his dedication to eugenicist ideas, although with the caveat that negative eugenics ought to take place as a voluntary act of altruistic sacrifice for one's species.
 The same views were repeated in the 1996 book Heredity and Humanity: Race, Eugenics and Modern Science.